timgit/pg-boss/docs/readme.md

 **Handler function**

-`handler` should either be an `async` function or return a promise.
-If an error occurs in the handler, it will be caught and stored into an output storage column in addition to marking the job as failed.
+`handler` should return a promise (Usually this is an `async` function).
+If an unhandled error occurs in a handler, `fail()` will automatically be called for the jobs, storing the error in the `output` property, making the job or jobs available for retry.

-Enforcing promise-returning handlers that are awaited in the workers defers polling for new jobs until the existing jobs are completed, providing backpressure.

-The job object has the following properties.
+The jobs argument is an array of jobs with the following properties.

 | Prop | Type | |
 | - | - | -|